-1. Informal procedure
+2. Informal procedure

-- 1.1 Employee guidance: - Where possible, any issues or concerns in the workplace should be addressed informally and resolved through informal discussions. - You should approach your line manager with any concerns, or if you feel unable to speak to your line manager, you may approach another manager or their HR Business Partner (HRBP). - You do not have the right to be accompanied to any meeting or mediation held under the informal procedure. - 1.2 Manager guidance: - A record must be kept of the informal grievance and outcome.
+- 2.1 Employee guidance: - Every effort should be made where possible, to exhaust informal routes to resolves any workplace issues Where the employee feels an informal approach is not appropriate, you may want to discuss this with your HR Business Partner in the first instance. - You should approach your line manager with any concerns, or if you feel unable to speak to your line manager, you may approach another manager or their HR Business Partner (HRBP). - You do not have the right to be accompanied to any meeting or mediation held under the informal procedure. - 2.2 Manager guidance: - A record must be kept of the informal grievance and outcome.

-2. Formal procedure
+3. Formal procedure